insysbio/LikelihoodProfiler.jl/docs/src/rosenbrock.md

 ### Profile Likelihood Methods

 `LikelihoodProfiler` provides a range of methods to profile likelihood functions and explore practical identifiability.
 All methods use the same [`solve`](@ref solve) interface but differ in how the profiles and the associated confidence intervals are computed.
+The `solve` interface exposes a set of common options shared across all profiling methods—such as `parallel_type` for parallel execution, `verbose` for controlling output, and `reoptimize_init` to trigger re-optimization of the initial parameter values before profiling begins.

 For a more detailed description of each method, see the [Profile Likelihood Methods](@ref profile_likelihood_methods) section.

 #### OptimizationProfiler